ELUVEITIE - Everything Remains (As It Never Was) (2010)

 somewhere else and doesn't get back to what I'm calling a chorus until

 the very end.
-Is Chigrel is playing with us?
+Is Chrigel is playing with us?

 Track Five: "The Essence Of The Ashes"